quadroid/jcf-pascal-format/README.md

     end;
     ```

-  * Formatter no longer attempts to change indentation or line endings (or anything else) inside comments.
+  * Formatter now correctly processes line endings inside comments and also avoids formatting control statements with comments in-between them.

+  * The formatter source code has been processed through the formatter itself to validate correct function “in the wild”.

+Unless I forgot something, all my changes are “tagged” with `// fix:` comments.

 Binaries are [available](https://github.com/quadroid/jcf-pascal-format/releases "Download").
 The 64-bit Windows build is from FPC.
 The 32-bit Windows version is built with Delphi.
 Other operating systems should build with little to no changes.